Wall Street Pummels Healthpeak Properties Inc. (PEAK) After Recent Earnings Report

 CapitalOne gave a rating of “Equal Weight” to PEAK, setting the target price at $34 in the report published on June 03rd of the current year.

-During the last 5 trading sessions, PEAK rose by +2.31%, which changed the moving average for the period of 200-days by -29.14% in comparison to the 20-day moving average, which settled at $23.64.
-In addition, Healthpeak Properties Inc. saw -31.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PEAK fell by -3.03%, which changed the moving average for the period of 200-days by -27.50% in comparison to the 20-day moving average, which settled at $24.05.
+In addition, Healthpeak Properties Inc. saw -31.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading